Photo by Samantha Gades on Unsplash

 From dresses and dances to readings and rings, there is so much involved in planning your dream wedding.
 With so many products and services to choose from, it can be overwhelming when brides and grooms start to plan their special event, but even more so when you want it to be as environmentally friendly as possible.

-Thankfully, there are a number of ways you can plan a low waste wedding in 2021 and still have the wedding of your dreams.
+Thankfully, there are a number of ways you can plan a low waste wedding and still have the wedding of your dreams.

 Food for thought